lorsposto/nachos-csci402/README.md

 Install fswatch: https://github.com/emcrisostomo/fswatch
 (hombrew or the like)

-Run this command (with nachosync.sh in your path, see below).
-It watches for file changes and runs the script nachosync.sh when a change occurs:
+Run this command (with nachos-rsync.sh in your path, see below).
+It watches for file changes and runs the script nachos-rsync.sh when a change occurs:
-`fswatch -0 /path/to/nachos-csci402/code | xargs -0 -n1 nachosync.sh &`
+`nachos-fswatch.sh &`
 Right now you probably have to run it each time you restart your computer or something.
 I was working on a way to have it run as a daemon but so far its unsuccessful.
 I'll keep you posted.

+# nachos-fswatch.sh
+Contains:
+`fswatch -0 /path/to/nachos-csci402/code | xargs -0 -n1 nachos-rsync.sh &`

 # nachosync.sh
 Do this:
-`cp setup/nachosync.sh /usr/local/bin/nachosync.sh`
+`cp setup/nachos-rsync.sh /usr/local/bin/nachos-rsync.sh`
 `chmod a+x /usr/local/bin/nachosync.sh`

 This command in nachosync.sh does the sync bit.
-`rsync -rav --delete -e "ssh -l <username>" /path/to/nachos-csci402/code/ <username>@aludra.usc.edu:path/to/nachos-csci402/code 2>&1 >> ~/rsync.log`
+`rsync -rav --delete -e "ssh -l <username>" /path/to/nachos-csci402/code/ <username>@aludra.usc.edu:path/to/nachos-csci402/code 2>&1 >> ~/nachos-rsync.log`